NubeIO/rubix-ce-docs/docs/api-docs/modules/modules.md

 This command downloads the specified package and adds it to your `go.mod` file, along with its version.
 If you want to use a specific version of the package, you can append `@<version>` to the package name.

-# rubix-os as Dependency
+# Rubix OS as Dependency
-`rubix-os` is one of the major dependencies that need to be added to all modules.
+`rubix-os` is one of the major dependencies that needs to be added to all modules.
 Follow the following command to add `rubix-os`:

 ```zsh
 go get github.com/NubeIO/rubix-os